wiz-rd/GameCube-objects-to-Blender/Instructions.md

 Just open [Blender](https://www.blender.org/), click **import**, and select **.dae**.

 There's a very high chance you'll have to scale down the model dramatically in order to be able to see it.
 Press "**.**" on your numpad to zoom up to it (this will not work if it's too large).

+## Extract audio

+Say you want to celebrate your successful importing of a .bmd into Blender with a little jig.
+How would you go about playing the audio?
+Well, [vgmstream](https://github.com/vgmstream/vgmstream) has you covered.
+It lets you convert almost any video game audio to somethign playable in the modern age, typically a `.wav` file.
+It's very simple to use, assuming you have the CLI version.
+I can't speak to the Windows version directly, but I imagine it's similar.

+`vgmstream-cli [(optional) -o <output_path.wav>] <file_path>` is all you need to start jamming out.
+Bear in mind, the converted audio will output alongside the original file unless specified.

 # Resources